-Privacy is key to freedom of thought and conscience.
-People must be free to conduct their personal lives as they see fit without worrying that they are being observed or monitored.
+Your right to respect for your private life is a core human right, and is central to your enjoyment of freedom of expression and association, as well as freedom of thought and conscience.
+You must be free to conduct your personal life as you see fit without worrying that you are being observed or monitored.